Chicharon Bulaklak is a very popular beer-match usually served during celebrations, so it’s a great “pulutan”, or tapas snack if you will.

 - 1 tsp salt

-- Pour in water about 2 inches above the intestines.
+- Pour in water about 2 inches above the pork.

-- Remove the pork intestine and mesentery from the pan and let drain
+- Remove the mesentery from the pan and let it drain.

 - Discard the boiling liquid and other residues.